 Masters in Information Systems

-The Master of Science in Information Systems is a technically-oriented degree that conveys a deeper understand of technology in a business context.
+The Master of Science in Information Systems is a technically-oriented degree that conveys a deeper understanding of technology in a business context.
 It allows students from any background to increase their technical expertise in Information Technology and Information Systems.

 Graduates with a Master of Science in Information Systems would qualify for job opportunities in several areas: